Did you know?

 Here’s the scoop in a cocoa shell: Cocoa flavanols have been shown to increase your body's natural supply of nitric oxide.
 Nitric oxide is a supermolecule that allows arteries to relax and widen, promoting healthy blood flow throughout your body.
 Better blood flow supports better health from head to toe:

-- Brain - Blood flow to and from your brain is important to brain health and function.
+- Brain Health - Blood flow to and from your brain is important to brain health and function.
 Beyond supporting healthy blood flow to the brain, several clinical studies have shown that cocoa flavanols can improve memory and brain function.

-- Heart - Nitric oxide helps keep your arteries flexible, supporting the cardiovascular system, your body’s transportation system.
+- Heart Health - Nitric oxide helps keep your arteries flexible, supporting the cardiovascular system, your body’s transportation system.
 When blood vessels are healthy your heart can be too.

 - Whole-body - A healthy blood flow delivers essential oxygen and nutrients to every organ, muscle, and tissue throughout your body.
 Proper blood flow helps you perform at your best.